-DoorDash drivers can get paid $23 per hour while on a delivery.
+DoorDash driver compensation varies depending on numerous factors.
 Depending on promotions or tips, you can earn more money.

 Before accepting an order, you will get to see the base pay.
 You also get to keep 100 percent of any tips you receive.